openvinotoolkit/openvino/README.md

 ### User documentation

 The latest documentation for OpenVINO™ Toolkit is availabe [here](https://docs.openvino.ai/).
-This documentation contains detailed information about all OpenVINO components and provides all important information which could be needed if you create an application which is based on binaty OpenVINO distribution or own OpenVINO version without source code modification.
+This documentation contains detailed information about all OpenVINO components and provides all important information which could be needed if you create an application which is based on binary OpenVINO distribution or own OpenVINO version without source code modification.

 ### Developer documentation